zbenmo/yapy3c/docs/part_VIII_ecosystem_and_packaging.md

 If you happen to "accidently" refer to a package as a 'library', no harm was done.

 Packages have versions.
-This is a way to indicate progress, compatability, changes in the interface.
+This is a way to indicate progress, compatibility, changes in the interface.
 When you use a package (install it in your environment, or add it as a dependency of your code), you can indicate that you are okay with the "latest and greatest", or that you actually need a specific version.